 173 Throckmorton Ave, 415.888.8218

 A blend of the Spanish words for “party” and “enjoy” inspired the name of this gathering spot for affordable south-of-the-border bites and beverages in the heart of Strawberry Village.
 The menu offers standouts such as rotisserie chicken and an extensive taco selection (including quesabirria, it is served with a cup of beef broth), along with made-to-order tortillas, ceviche and churros, washed down with whole-fruit juices, aqua frescas, Mexican craft beer or a margarita.
-Enjoy your meal at one of the tables in the courtyard until indoor dining resumes.
+Enjoy your meal at one of the indoor tables or outside in the courtyard.

 800 Redwood Hwy, Ste 801, 415.569.5009